nafisK/Not-Following-Back/README.md

 # Not-Following-Back

-This is a singple python script that lets you find what instagram accounts does not follow you back.
+This is a sinple python script that lets you find what instagram accounts do not follow you back.

 ## Setup: